etalab/transport-topo/readme.md

     cargo run --release --bin prepopulate -- --api http://localhost:8181/api.php

+#### Data producer

+The idea is that each GTFS provider needs to have its own `producer` page in transit_topo.

+This way all data added by this `producer` will be attached to it.

+To create a producer, you can use the cli tool provided:

+    cargo run --release --bin producer -- create <name of the producer> --api http://localhost:8181/api.php --sparql http://localhost:8989/bigdata/sparql

+The cli tool will give you an ID.
+Note this id, it will be needed by the other cli tools.

+Note: if you forgot the id, you can call again the `producer create <name of the producer>` cli tool, it will not recreate a producer with the same label.

 #### Import GTFS

 Once this is done, you can import the GTFS.

-For dev purpose, a mock producer has been added by the `prepopulate`: `Q12`.

 So to import the GTFS run:

-    cargo run --release --bin import-gtfs -- --api http://localhost:8181/api.php --sparql http://localhost:8989/bigdata/sparql --producer Q12 -i <path to gtfs.zip>
+    cargo run --release --bin import-gtfs -- --api http://localhost:8181/api.php --sparql http://localhost:8989/bigdata/sparql --producer <id of the producer> -i <path to gtfs.zip>